kubenet-dev/ac2-kubenet-workshop/Part 3/hello-world/README.md

 c.
 The reconciler business logic got triggered by adding the input

-let's see if it performed its job, by looking at the details of the HelloWorld manifest
+Let's see if it performed its job, by looking at the details of the HelloWorld manifest

 ```shell
 choreoctl get helloworlds.example.com test -o yaml